smitha001/2d-Nesting-Ruby-Sketchup/README.md

 3. I probably need to go back and add in circular arcs...but I might wait till after I've got optimising algorithm working

+4. I've got to do an optimising routine....currently I only have the no-fit-polygfon done (inner-fit)

 I base my work upon the good work of Jack Qiao (https://github.com/Jack000/SVGnest).
 Who inspired me to have a go at my own sketchup based code.
 I only got this far by standing on his shoulders.